as-xo/Learning-Python-Slotmachine/README.md

 # Slot Machine Project

-A small project to help me practice my python skills!
+A follow along project from youtube to practice my python skills:

+including functions, for loops, while loops, if else statements.